* Holdout bondholders denied request for $250 mln security

 security on or before December 10, 2012.
 It is hereby ordered

-that the motion is denied," the 2nd Circuit said in its ruling.
+that the motion is denied," the appeals court said in its

-The 2nd Circuit has scheduled oral arguments in the case for
+The appeals court has scheduled oral arguments in the case

 The holdouts, including Elliott Management's NML Capital Ltd